ministryofjustice/cloud-platform/architecture-decision-record/035-deprecated-tls-versions.md

 ## Consequences

-There is a small risk that a user on the estate may be using an unsupported browser that uses a depricated version of TLS.
+There is a small risk that a user on the estate may be using an unsupported browser that uses a deprecated version of TLS.
 Following a number end user device refresh projects we believe that users have been moved to browsers that support modern TLS versions.

 To mitigate this risk we will advise our users to move non-production workloads first, test that moving to the new ingress controller doesn't cause an issuses, and then move production workloads.